Go to the content

 How to read an eye prescription

-Have you tried to read an eye prescription but didn't understand anything?
-No problem, it's not as complicated as it seems, you just need some knowledge.
+Have you tried to read an ophthalmology prescription but did you not understand anything?
+No problem, it is not as complicated as it seems, You need some notion just.

 - for close

-as you can see from the diagram on the side.
+As you can see from the scheme on the side.

 PHASE 1

-In this phase we do not take into consideration the two semicircles at the top, but only the data of the part relating to the RIGHT EYE in the "FOR FAR" line.
+In this phase we do not consider the two semicircles at the top, but only the data of the part relating to the right eye in the line "for a distance".

-– you are nearsighted if the value indicated in the SF (sphere) box has a – sign;
+- You are myopos If the value indicated in the SF (Sfera) box has a sign -;

-if it is empty or 0 you are EMMEtroPE (it's not a bad word, it just means you have no flaws).
+If it is empty or 0 you are Emmetrope (it's not a bad word, it just means you have no defects).

-The number after the sign is the gradation that the lens has: the higher it is, the greater the defect you have.
+The figure after the sign is the gradation that has the lens: the higher, the greater the defect you have.

 PHASE 2

-Now let's move on to the box marked with the CIL (cylinder) sign: if there is any value it means that you are ASTIGMATIC.
+Now let's move on to the box marked by the CIL sign (cylinder): if there is any value it means that you are ASTIGMATIC.

-If the signs of the figures in the SF and CIL boxes are different, it is almost always called MIXED ASTIGMATISM.
+If the signs of the figures in the SF and CIL boxes are different, we almost always speak of Mixed astigmatism.

 All clear?
 Are you still there?
-Then let's go to the next step.
+Then let's go to the next phase.

 PHASE 3

-This value can range from 0 to 180 degrees and indicates the orientation that the lens must have to work well.
+This value can go from 0 to 180 degrees and indicates the orientation that the lens must have to work well.

-The required degrees are graphically indicated on the two semicircles that we left out earlier.
-A lens of correct prescription but poorly positioned does not correct astigmatism well.
+On the two semicircles that we have previously left out graphically the required degrees are graphically indicated.
+A lens of correct gradation but positioned badly does not correct astigmatism well.

-For the left lens we proceed in the same way as for the right, and the values can naturally differ from one eye to the other.
+For the left lens we proceed in the same way as the right, and the values can naturally differ from one eye to another.

 PHASE 4

-The term ADD (addition) will appear on the prescription, which indicates the addition of positive diopters to the lenses, to be added to any correction for distance vision.
+The term will appear on the recipe Add (addition), which indicates the addition of positive diopters to the lenses, to be added to a possible correction for the view from afar.

-The addition value for presbyopia concerns only the sphere, it is normally the same for both eyes and is always positive even if the resulting value can be negative.
+The value of the alleged for presbyopia concerns only the sphere, normally is the same for both eyes and is always positive even if the resulting value can be negative.

-As regards the PERMANENT correction values, they almost always have the same indications as those for distance.
+As for the correction values Permanent, almost always have the same indications as those by distance.